MikeCaputo/kingston-ny-mtg/castle-siege/tests/bdd-tests.md

 AND that epilogue will contain elements related to the game commander(s) AND that epilogue will contain elements related to the map elements AND that epilogue will contain references to the actions taken during the game

+## Players taking damage

+**Scenario: A player takes non-lethal damage**
+GIVEN I am a player
+AND I have started the game
+AND there is an opened enemy base
+AND that enemy base has more than 0 life total
+AND there is at least one living commander at this base WHEN I change the life total of a commander
+AND that value is 1 or greater
+THEN the life total changes

+**Scenario: A player sets lethal damage to a commander, and will see a prompt to confirm defeat or not** GIVEN I am a player
+AND I have started the game
+AND there is an opened enemy base
+AND that enemy base has more than 0 life total
+AND there is at least one living commander at this base WHEN I change the life total of a commander
+AND that value is 0 or less
+THEN I will see a prompt appear, asking me to confirm if the commander is indeed defeated

+**Scenario: A player does not confirm lethal damage to a commander** GIVEN I am a player
+AND I have started the game
+AND there is an opened enemy base
+AND that enemy base has more than 0 life total
+AND there is at least one living commander at this base AND I have changed the life total of the commander to a value 0 or less AND I see a prompt asking me if the commander is indeed defeated WHEN I do not confirm
+THEN the commander's life total becomes 1
+AND the commander is not defeated

+**Scenario: A player confirms lethal damage to a commander** GIVEN I am a player
+AND I have started the game
+AND there is an opened enemy base
+AND that enemy base has more than 0 life total
+AND there is at least one living commander at this base AND I have changed the life total of the commander to a value 0 or less AND I see a prompt asking me if the commander is indeed defeated WHEN I confirm that the commander is defeated
+THEN the commander is defeated
+AND the commander is no longer shown at this enemy base AND the commander can no longer be moved to any enemy base AND the commander's name no longer appears on the hex grid AND the commander's name no longer appears in the list of commander names below the selected map name